shortintern2019/intern-tutorial/readme.md

 https://spring.io/guides/gs/consuming-rest-jquery/

 ### 4.1 Call Rakuten API with jQuery
-You try below two task.
+You try below two tasks.

 1. Get the information via the Rakuten API
 2. Show the information which is aquired via the Rakuten API by using jQuery.